XavierHarkonnen/DocMark/doc/DocMark_Regex_Lexing.md

 Allowed Internal Tokens:
 - Emphasis
+- Blockquotes
+- Inline Code

 #### Subsequent Value

 **CONTEXT SENSITIVE**

-1. If `description_list` flag is 1, render as description list value.
+1. If `description_list` flag is `1`, render as description list value.
 2. If not, render as paragraph.

 See the Paragraph token section for information on paragraph processing.